Pheobe-Sun/anomaly-detection-challenge-2020/README.md

 # Time Series Anomaly Detection Challenge

-Below is a brief description of the data:
+Below is a brief description of the data (updated 06/12 based on dataset v2):

 ## Training Data  Description
 ### `training_1.csv`